Sheng Shicai: Rivalry with Ma and Zhang

 Shortly afterwards, in August Chiang sent Foreign Minister Luo Wengan, as a sign of goodwill, to preside over Sheng's inauguration ceremony as a Commissioner of the Xinjiang Border Defence.
 However, at the same time, the Chinese government used Luo's visit to contact two of Sheng's rivals, Ma in Turpan and Zhang in Yining.
 They were encouraged to launch an attack against Sheng.
 As soon as Luo left the province, a war broke out between Sheng on one side, and Ma and Zhang on the other.
 Sheng accused Luo not only for plotting but also of an assassination attempt.
 Luo's left Xinjiang in early October, and his departure marked the beginning of the era of deep alienation between Sheng and the Chinese government.

-In September 1933, Sheng accused Civil Governor Liu Wenlong of plotting with Ma and Zhang through Luo with Nanking in order to overthrow him.
+In September 1933, Sheng accused Civil Governor Liu Wenlong of plotting with Ma and Zhang through Luo with Nanjing in order to overthrow him.
 He was forced to resign and was replaced by Zhu Ruichi, a more controllable official.
 Sheng created a new bureaucratic hierarchy, nepotistically appointing new officials and replacing one of his predecessors.

 Confronted by Ma's army outside of Ürümqi, Sheng sent a delegation to Soviet Central Asia to request assistance.
 Sheng later claimed that the delegation was sent under the aegis of Jin's request for military equipment.
 However, Sheng made a more comprehensive deal with the Soviets.
 His delegation returned in December 1933, together with Garegin Apresov, who would later be appointed as the Soviet General Consul in Ürümqi.
 The Soviets provided substantive military assistance to Sheng, who in return gave the Soviets wide political, economic and military control over Xinjiang.

 Ma sieged Ürümqi for the second time in January 1934.
 This time, the Soviets assisted Sheng with air support and two brigades of the Joint State Political Directorate.
 With their aid, Sheng again defeated Ma's forces, who retreated south from Tien Shan, in a region controlled by the East Turkestan Republic (ETR).
 The same month, Ma's forces arrived in Kashgar, extinguishing the ETR.
 Hoja-Niyaz, president of the ETR escaped upon the arrival of Ma's troops to the Xinjiang-Soviet border, and in town Irkeshtam signed an agreement that abolished the East Turkestan Republic and supported Sheng's regime.
 In early 1934, Zhu Ruichi died and was replaced by Li Rong as Civil Governor.